mpayetta/mpayetta.github.io/_posts/2016-09-04-dockerizing-node-mongo-app.markdown

 `cp -a /tmp/node_modules /opt/app` command does.
 Then in line `5` we change our work directory to the `/opt/app` and finally we copy all our project code from our local host into the image app directory.
+Finally we expose the port 3000 where our app runs and run the `npm start` command to start the Express server.

 Each line in our Dockerfile will generate an image layer which will be cached.
 The first time we build the image there's nothing cached, so everything will be run from scratch, but let's see what happens with subsequent builds: